Jake Fraley: Personal life

 Fraley was born in Frederick, Maryland on May 25, 1995.
 He is a Christian.
 He has an older sister, Lauren, and two younger brothers, Andrew, and Brandon and two younger sisters, Hallie and Megan Myers.
 His younger brother, Brandon, is also a baseball player who attended Caravel Academy.
 Fraley married Angelica Caceres on October 21, 2016, in Miami, Florida.
 They have two children.
+According to an Ancestry.com test, he is a descendant of Vikings and Anglo-Saxons people, which was a major reason as to why the Reds adopted a dugout celebration for the 2023 season involving a Viking outfit, also involving bullpen pitcher Luis Cessa telling him late in the 2022 season that he "looked like a Viking with the big beard and long blonde hair.".